tardisgallifrey/GtkExamples3/README.md

 As far as I know right now, even though obsolete and deprecated, the calls will still run.
 I've tested each one that I've completed so far.

+Additionally, while I got them running, I don't know if they run correctly, or what they are supposed to show.
+I'll have to study them more after I finish.
+Or, you can.

 The work is not yet finished, but I hope to finish it soon.

-The last one I've completed is: EntryCompletion
+The last one I've completed is: Main

 WARNING: These were set up to run on a Linux PC, using .NET Core 3.1, and Nuget package GtkSharp.